 - Youth Recreational Activities through the Boys & Girls Club

-- After School Literacy Program through Save Our Children
+- After School Literacy & Senior Programs through Adopt-A-School Initiative

 The 2015-2019 Consolidated Plan for the City of Elyria, Ohio, outlines the City’s proposed course of action over the next five years to address housing and community development needs.
 The five-year strategy has been developed to achieve the following statutory goals, primarily for moderate, low and extremely low-income residents.